1010101012101/log.txt/scribbles.md

 ================#####=================

+# The Developer Arsenal

+Every programmer should possess certain skills.
+These skills are language-agnostic.

+- GIT
+- Markdown
+- RST
+- SSH
+- FTP
+- Bash (or some other shell)

+Keep a history of your workflow with __Git__.

 The syntax for Markdown is something I started looking at (again) last night, having looked at it sometime ago.
 It's really easy to learn, especially when compared with HTML.
 I feel every programmer who might want to learn to write its syntax should make it their constant way of writing any plain text notes.
 It doesn't really get in the way of the content, so reading won't be a hassle.

 I will try to find out how markdown differs from rst.